Tejaswini4119/PhishVault/README.md

 - Bridged the design-to-implementation gap through precise planning and communication.

 **Notable Contributions:**
-- Created the overall project structure and interface flow.
+- Created the overall project structure and interface flow from scratch.
 - Drove the frontend API integration plan and reusability strategy.
 - Demonstrated strong leadership through design alignment and team coordination.